The Dundee Volunteering Fair took place on Wednesday 19th February 2014, 11am - 3pm in the Bonar Hall, Park Place, University of Dundee.

 The Food Train

-University of Dundee - Support Support Team
+University of Dundee - Student Support Worker & Assistants

 VESL is a charity (no. 1117908) and not-for-profit organisation.
 VESL is run by a dedicated team with extensive overseas experience, all of whom have been past volunteers and have a passionate commitment to run educational projects that are not only rewarding but beneficial to host communities in Thailand, Sri Lanka and India.
 All our projects are English teaching projects in primary and secondary schools.
 We run projects between 4 weeks and 12 months throughout the year, including 4-6 week projects in the summer.

 Victim Support Scotland

-Victim SupportScotlandis the lead voluntary organisation inScotlandhelping people affected by crime.
+Victim Support Scotland is the lead voluntary organisation in Scotland helping people affected by crime.
 It provides emotional support, practical help and essential information to victims, witnesses and others affected by crime.
-The service is free, confidential and is provided by volunteers through a network of community based victim and youth justice services and court based witness services.
+The service is free, confidential and is provided by volunteers through a network of community based victim and court based witness services.